-A \emph{surface bundle over $S^1$} is a fiber bundle $M\to S^1$ of a compact orientable 3-manifold $M$ (possibly with boundary) over the circle, whose fiber $\Sigma$ is a connected compact orientable surface.
+A \emph{surface bundle over $S^1$} is a fibre bundle $M\to S^1$ of a compact orientable 3-manifold $M$ (possibly with boundary) over the circle, whose fibre $\Sigma$ is a connected compact orientable surface.
 If $M$ has boundary, then $\Sigma$ also has, and $\partial M$ consists of tori fibering over $S^1$. \begin{prop} Every surface bundle over $S^1$ is constructed by taking $\Sigma\times [0,1]$ and glueing $\Sigma\times 0$ to $\Sigma\times 1$ via an orientation-preserving diffeomorphism $\psi$. \end{prop} \begin{proof} One such glueing clearly gives rise to a surface bundle over $S^1$.
-Conversely, by cutting a surface bundle over $S^1$ along a fiber we get a surface bundle over the interval, which is a product $\Sigma\times [0,1]$. \end{proof}
+Conversely, by cutting a surface bundle over $S^1$ along a fibre we get a surface bundle over the interval, which is a product $\Sigma\times [0,1]$. \end{proof}

 The diffeomorphism $\psi$ is the \emph{monodromy} of the surface bundle $M_\psi$.
-Since isotopic glueing produce diffeomorphic manifolds, the three-manifold $M_\psi$ depends only of the class of $\psi$ in the mapping class group $\MCG(\Sigma)$ on $\Sigma$.
+Since isotopic glueings produce diffeomorphic manifolds, the three-manifold $M_\psi$ depends only of the class of $\psi$ in the mapping class group $\MCG(\Sigma)$ on $\Sigma$.
 More than that, it actually depends only on its conjugacy class:

 \begin{prop} If $\psi$ and $\phi$ are conjugate in $\MCG(\Sigma)$, then $M_\psi$ and $M_\phi$ are diffeomorphic. \end{prop} \begin{proof} The diffeomorphism $g\colon \Sigma\to \Sigma$ that conjugates them extends to $\Sigma\times [0,1]$ and gives a diffeomorphism $M_\psi \to M_\phi$. \end{proof}